Soil from truck Blanco used could only be from two places, witness testifies

 The transaction went through the next day.
 The owner knew Cranston, had heard he was missing, and began sifting through pictures of him on social media.
 In looking through those pictures, he saw the wedding ring that had just been sold to him.
 That ring was later identified by a long-time friend of Cranston, Andy Raynor, who sketched the ring for law enforcement.

 Blanco’s attorney, Robin Puchek, asked Storing if Sanders appeared fearful of Blanco when he saw them that day in 2015.
-In opening statements, prosecutor Bob Moon said one reason Sanders did not come forward with information sooner was that he had been threatened by Blanco.
+In opening statements, one reason offered for why Sanders did not come forward with information sooner was that he had been threatened by Blanco.
 However, Storing said he did not get the impression that Sanders was fearful of Blanco.

 Blanco had previously told law enforcement in interviews that on the day of the alleged murder, he and Cranston had plans to meet at a City Council meeting that night.
 Blanco, a handyman, had just started heading to a property in Wikieup when he realized that if he continued, he would miss the meeting.
 Blanco then turned around at the Highway 93 turnoff and headed back toward Kingman.